Probe for Type Ia supernova progenitor in decihertz gravitational wave astronomy: Acknowledgements

 \section{Acknowledgements}

-Thank Makoto G. Ando, Takashi Nakamura, Atsushi Nishizawa, Masaki Ando, Kushiro Shimasaku, Naoki Seto, Takayuki Sudoh for useful discussion.
-This work was supported by JSPS KAKENHI Grant No. 18J00558(TK), 18J21016(HT), and 19H00704(HY).
+We would like to greatly thank the anonymous referee for their useful comments to improve our paper.
+We would like to thank Makoto G. Ando, Takashi Nakamura, Atsushi Nishizawa, Masaki Ando, Kazuhiro Shimasaku, Naoki Seto, Takahiro Sudoh for useful discussion.
+This work was supported by JSPS KAKENHI Grant No. 17H06360 (AT), 18J00558(TK), 18J21016(HT), 19H00704(HY), 19K03907(AT), and 21K13915(TK).
+TK acknowledges support from the University of Tokyo Young Excellent Researcher program.
 HT acknowledge financial support received from the Advanced Leading Graduate Course for Photon Science (ALPS) program at the University of Tokyo.
+We thank Editage (www.editage.com) for English language editing.